dfrnoch/fresh/README.md

 - `PgUp/PgDn` will scroll the chat text up/down one screen.

-- The up/down arrow keys (or K/J) will scroll the chat text up/down one line.
+- `Up/Dn/K/J` will scroll the chat text up/down one line.

-- `alt-Up/Dn/PgUp/PgDn` will scroll the roster window.
+- `SHIFT-Up/Dn/K/J` will scroll the roster window.

 - `h/l` will scroll the chat text left/right.